Ovarian tissue cryopreservation

 Ovarian tissue cryopreservation involves removing and freezing healthy ovarian tissue containing eggs from a patient.
 Once a patient has completed their course of treatment and is either in remission or of child-bearing age, the ovarian tissue strips can be thawed and either re-implanted into the ovary to allow them to try to conceive naturally or the eggs can be retrieved and fertilised in vitro and the embryo implanted in the uterus.

-Complete Fertility Centre is just one of two Centres in the UK that can provide ovarian tissue cryopreservation.
+Complete Fertility Centre is just one of two Centres in the UK that can provide ovarian tissue cryopreservation fully funded by the NHS.

-It is currently the only centre in England to offer this service with NHS funding.
-Initially, NHS funding will be available to patients living in areas covered by the West Hampshire Clinical Commissioning Group, which includes Andover, Eastleigh, Winchester, Totton and the New Forest.
+NHS funding is available to patients living in areas covered by the West Hampshire CCG, which includes Andover, Eastleigh, Winchester, Totton and the New Forest, and Dorset CCG, which includes Bournemouth, Poole, Christchurch and Dorchester, and is applied for on an individual basis.

 Find out more